Key takeaways

 When to Choose Amp Over Alternatives

-- Choose Amp when: You want multi-model capability with transparent pricing and terminal-first workflow
+- Choose Amp when: You want curated multi-model capability with transparent pricing and a terminal-first workflow

-- Choose Cursor when: You prefer a full AI IDE over terminal agent
+- Choose Cursor when: You prefer a full AI IDE over a terminal agent

 - Choose Factory when: You need enterprise-grade Droids with workflow automation